-Finally, if the service prices are not fixed, then a service price vector p is called fair for a feasible solution $(x, y, z) \in P{\text{feas}}$ if the vector (x, y, z) is optimal for the cost vector c_p in the polyhedron P{\times} .
-The motivation for this definition is that the following hold if p is fair for (x, y, z):
+A service price vector p is called perfect for a feasible solution (x, y, z) if the vector (x, y, z) is optimal for the cost vector c_p in the polyhedron P{\times} .
+The motivation for this definition is that the following all hold if p is perfect for (x, y, z):

-- (x, y, z) is a collective equilibrium at prices p, - (x, y, z) is a fixed-ratio equilibrium at prices p with respect to the service ratios determined by (x, y, z) (in fact, agents cannot improve even by violating their own personal service equations), - no agent can increase its profit by terminating or restricting a service,

-• no agent can increase its profit by persuading others to purchase more of a service.
+- (x, y, z) is an equilibrium if the service prices are set at p (in fact, players cannot improve even by violating their own personal service equations), - no player (or coalition) can increase its profit by terminating or restricting a service, - no player (or coalition) can increase its profit by persuading others to purchase more of a service.

-In other words, if prices are fair for a solution, then the solution is in equilibrium, while the prices are high enough so that agents are not motivated to restrict a service, and also low enough so that no one is motivated to decrease prices in order to get more customers.
+In other words, if prices are perfect for a solution, then the solution is in equilibrium, and the prices are high enough so that players are not motivated to restrict a service, but also low enough so that no one is motivated to decrease prices in order to get more customers.

-An easy observation is that fair prices are possible only for socially optimal solutions; indeed, the c_p -cost of a feasible solution is the same as its c-cost, so a socially suboptimal feasible solution cannot be optimal in P{\times} with respect to c_p .
+An easy observation is that perfect prices are possible only for socially optimal solutions and only for socially optimal service ratios.
+Indeed, the c_p -cost of a weakly feasible solution is the same as its c-cost, so a weakly feasible solution that is not optimal for c in P{weak} cannot be optimal in P{\times} with respect to c_p .

-1.5 Summary of the results
+1.4 Summary of the results